Quantitative Heegaard Floer cohomology and the Calabi invariant: Heegaard tori and Clifford tori

+In Heegaard Floer homology of links in 3-manifolds, Hamiltonian invariance is less relevant: the important invariance properties are those which give different presentations of a fixed link (handleslide moves and stabilisations), which one shows respect the topological information held by the filtrations determined by the $D_p$.
+In the example of Remark \ref{rmk:link_Floer_2}, if $A_1 \neq A_2$ then the Lagrangian link (pair of circles on $S^2$) is displaceable.
+Nonetheless, there is a non-trivial Heegaard Floer cohomology (over $\Z/2$) for a link in a 3-manifold presented by a diagram comprising the given two circles as $\alpha$-circles, their images under a small Hamiltonian isotopy as $\beta$-circles, and with one $z$-base-point and one $w$-base-point in each of the original 3 complementary regions. \end{remark}

 The unobstructedness of $\Sym(\ul{L})$ follows broadly as in its Heegaard Floer counterpart.
-(More precisely, in the link setting, a `weak admissibility’ condition is imposed on Heegaard diagrams to rule out bubbling which would obstruct the Floer complex over $\Z/2$, whereas we compute the curvature in the Floer complex directly.)
+(More precisely, in the link setting, a `weak admissibility’ condition is imposed on Heegaard diagrams to rule out bubbling which would obstruct the Floer complex over $\Z/2$, whereas our analysis works over characteristic $0$.)
 To compute Floer cohomology, we first consider the special case in which $\Sigma = \PP^1$ and the $B_j$ are discs for $j=1,\dots,k$.
 We show the corresponding $\Sym(\ul{L})$ is isotopic to a Clifford-type torus in $X=\Sym^k(\PP^1)=\PP^k$, and use that isotopy to compare the holomorphic discs they bound.
 In the general case, the fact that the regions $B_j \subset \Sigma$ are planar domains enables us to reduce aspects of the holomorphic curve theory to the case $\Sigma = \PP^1$.
 Our proof incorporates local systems because non-vanishing of Floer cohomology is detected, as in \cite{Charest-Woodward,Cho-Oh}, by considering the Floer boundary operator under variation of the local system.
 We obtain a spectral invariant $c_{\cE}$ for any local system $\cE \to \Sym(\ul{L})$ with respect to which Floer cohomology is non-trivial.
 In fact Floer cohomology is non-zero for the trivial local system on $\Sym(\ul{L})$, and (after rescaling by the number of components) it is the spectral invariant $c_{\cE}$ for the trivial local system which is the $c_{\ul{L}}$ which appears in Theorem \ref{t:spectral}.

 For unobstructedness of the Floer cohomology of $\Sym(\ul{L})$, we will need control over the Maslov indices of holomorphic discs with boundary on that torus.
 To that end, we next show that when $\Sigma = \PP^1$ and the circles $L_j$ bound pairwise disjoint discs $B_j$, with $1 \leq j \leq k=s-1$, the torus $\Sym(\ul{L})$ is isotopic to a Clifford-type torus in projective space.